By msmash from Slashdot's Orwellian-state department

 By msmash from Slashdot's closer-look department

-By EditorDavid from Slashdot's tragic department
+By msmash from Slashdot's for-the-record department

-By msmash from Slashdot's change-of-heart department
+By msmash from Slashdot's shape-of-things-to-come department